Optimization & Compression

 - Use the smallest texture resolution that looks good

-- Enable progressive loading for large textures
+- Enable progressive loading for large textures — loads low-res first, streams full quality on demand.
+Can be configured per texture.

 - Use appropriate compression format (ETC1S vs UASTC vs WebP)